michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0012.md

 - v: come from; be connected by a relationship of blood, for example
 - v: do something that one considers to be below one's dignity
 ### Family
-descend: descendant, descended, descendent, descender, descending, descends+;descendant: descendants;descended: undescended;descendent: descendents;descender: descenders;descending: descendingly
+- descend: descendant, descended, descendent, descender, descending, descends+
+- descendant: descendants
+- descended: undescended
+- descendent: descendents
+- descender: descenders
+- descending: descendingly
 ### Examples
 - Just minutes into the cocktail reception, a few of Ms. Kerr’s best friends descended upon her.
 - Officials believe as many a million people will descend upon Times Square to bring in the New Year.